SunnyBasion/CSP451-CheckPoint1-SunnyBasion/README.md

 2. Connecting to the remote repository and pushing the changes
    - One must associate their SSH public key  with their Github account in order to connect to the remote repository from the local machine.
    - To associate a SSH public key navigate to settings -> SSH and GPG Keys -> SSH Keys --> and select New SSH Key
-   - The command listed below with my specific GitHub username repository will allow one to connect to the remote repository and push changes from the local repository.
+   - The command below was used with my specific GitHub username and repository to connect to the remote repository and push changes from the local repository.
    ```bash
    git remote add origin git@github.com:SunnyBasion/CSP451-Checkpoint1-SunnyBasion.git
    git push -u origin main
    ```